Veraemereuwa/Opening-a-new-shopping-mall-in-Lagos-Nigeria/README.md

-# Predicting-a-location-for-a-shopping-mall-in-Lagos
+# Opening a new shopping-mall-in-Lagos
-Lagos is one of the major commercial cities in Nigeria and Africa at large.
-The main aim of this project is to analyze perfect locations for a new shopping mall in Lagos, Nigeria
+This is my final project for The IBM Data Science Professional Course, and I have decided to explore the neighbourhoods in Lagos and predict a perfect location for opening a new shopping mall using KMeans clustering.